 - Not have any other relationship with you (eg. family etc.)

 Clinical Supervision on Placement

-Students undertaking placement must be concurrently enrolled in the units Field Placement and Supervision 1 & 2.
+Students undertaking placement must be concurrently enrolled in the units Field Placement and Supervision 1 in the first term of placement, and Field Placement and Supervision 2 in the second term of placement.
 Group Clinical supervision is undertaken during these classes.
 Further details are available by viewing the unit descriptions.

 Appropriate / possible duties for counselling placement may include: